 - Toggles or tags can be sorted by name, slug, ID, description or post count.
 For a custom order, you can add numbers in the tag description fields and then sort by description.

 - Use include tags (terms) and exclude tags (terms) to fine-tune the available tags.

 - With knowledge of CSS you can create your own themes.
 1 Toggle switches are HTML checkboxes.

-- This feature can only be used once on each page (including widgets), and it cannot be used together with the shortcode or block of the Dynamic Post Filter.
+- This post filter can only be used once on each page (including widgets), and it cannot be used together with the shortcode or block of the Dynamic Post Filter.

 - If you sort posts randomly, you should disable the pager since for generating each page the total order of posts is randomized again.